salrashid123/gcpsamples/README.md

 ##### ID Token from Service Account JSON Signed by Google

 If you need an id_token issued by Google using your JSON certificate:

+THe old way was to run through the full flow _manually_:

 ```python
 from oauth2client.service_account import ServiceAccountCredentials
 credentials = ServiceAccountCredentials.from_json_keyfile_name('YOUR_SERVICE_AcCOUNT.json')